kiran0820/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @kiran0820 - feel free to contact me!